 Charis M. Hnin is a motivational leader, strategist, seasoned facilitator, natural teacher, community organizer and entrepreneur.
 She pays close attention to the interconnections between people, place, process and power in her community planning practice and this approach enables her to be grounded, strategic, visionary and effective in serving the needs of her clients.
-In the last thirteen years, Charis has consulted numerous CEOs, policy makers, practitioners and senior leadership teams from private, public and social enterprises.
+In the last fifteen years, Charis has consulted numerous CEOs, policy makers, practitioners and senior leadership teams from private, public and social enterprises.
 She has initiated and guided numerous community partnership efforts to promote thoughtful regional development.
 Her community partnership and mobilization efforts have been recognized in August 2016 issue of the Seattle Met and the South Sound Business Journal.
 Her entrepreneurial practices started at the age of sixteen when she successfully launched her first business in the food service industry, selling fresh-made Sushi at food service counters located in neighborhood grocery stores in Northwest and West Seattle.
 Her industry experiences include holding front line and leadership positions in community development, housing, consumer protection, human services, educational leadership, workforce education, change and growth management and international business.
 Her experiences living and working abroad enable her to meaningfully connect with people across cultures.
 Charis believes that equitable and sustainable community planning is a multi-sector effort.
 Guided by this principle, she intentionally founded Talitha Consults with trusted experts from diverse industries who are also committed to the same principle.
 She holds a Bachelor’s degree in International Affairs and Communication from Seattle Pacific University and a Master’s degree in Community Planning from the University of Washington.
 Charis finds joy in singing, dancing and eating good food with close friends and family.

 Sean Puno, M.A.